Blue skies

 Webinar 1: Climate-Related Governance and Organizational Structure

 On November 15, 2021, DFS issued Guidance for New York Domestic Insurers on Managing the Financial Risks from Climate Change.
-The Guidance established a timeline for implementing DFS’s expectations relating to corporate governance, and having specific plans in place to implement DFS’s expectations relating to organizational structure, by August 15, 2022.
+The Guidance established a timeline for implementing DFS’s expectations relating to corporate governance, and having specific plans in place to meet the Department's expectations relating to organizational structure, by August 15, 2022.

 Moderator: My Chi To, Executive Deputy Superintendent of Insurance, New York Department of Financial Services.